Director of Engineering Design

-John Y. Chun, P.E., is Director of the Engineering Design Division at the Port of Long Beach, California.
+John Y. Chun, P.E., is Director of the Engineering Design Division, part of the Program Delivery Group in the Engineering Bureau at the Port of Long Beach, California.

-He began his career at the Port in February 1996 as an Assistant Civil Engineer, worked his way up through the ranks and was named Deputy Chief Harbor Engineer in the Engineering Design Division in October 2008.
-He was promoted to his current post in August 2014 by the Long Beach Board of Harbor Commissioners, the Port's five-member governing body.
-He reports to Senior Director Neil D. Morrison, P.E.
+He began his career at the Port in February 1996 as an Assistant Civil Engineer, worked his way up through the ranks and was named Deputy Chief Harbor Engineer in the Engineering Design Division in October 2008, then promoted to his current post in August 2014 by the Long Beach Board of Harbor Commissioners, the Port's five-member governing body.

-The Engineering Design Division is critical to the development and maintenance of Port infrastructure such as channels, roads, wharfs, utilities and other facilities.
-The division produces technical reports, studies, plans and specifications for Port construction projects.
+The Engineering Design Division is critical to the development and maintenance of Port infrastructure such as channels, roads, wharfs, utilities and other facilities, producing technical reports, studies, plans and specifications for Port construction projects.
 The division also updates and enforces the Port's Design Criteria and Standards.
-As the division director, Chun will be responsible for managing multiple in-house design projects and consulting contracts.

 Mr. Chun earned a bachelor's degree in Civil Engineering from California Polytechnic University in Pomona, Calif., and his master's degree in Civil Engineering from California State University, Long Beach.
 Right out of college, he worked for the Sanitation District of L.A.
 County about three years before joining the Port.
 He is a member of the American Society of Civil Engineers (ASCE) and the American Public Works Association (APWA).